steamlab-dev/steam-client/README.md

 ### Credential Login

 Credential login is a two-step flow.
-If Steam Guard is required, the second argument — a callback — is invoked so you can supply the code asynchronously.
+If Steam Guard is required, pass a `Promise<string>` as the second argument.
+Resolve it with the code when it becomes available.

 ```ts
 // Listen for the type of guard required